 Message from the Executive Director

-Our program represents 40 years of partnerships and collaboration with program alumni, urban communities and institutional partners in greater Chicago and across the state.
-For the past 16 years, I have been fortunate to serve this program alongside a talented group of dedicated stakeholders, all of whom share the same goals to provide quality services and programs that promotes academic enrichment to assure that our students receive the needed support to succeed and become the health professionals in our communities in need.
+Our program represents 40 plus years of partnerships and collaboration with program alumni, urban communities and institutional partners in greater Chicago and across the state.
+For the past 17 years, I have been fortunate to serve this program alongside a talented group of dedicated stakeholders, all of whom share the same goals to provide quality services and programs that promotes academic enrichment to assure that our students receive the needed support to succeed and become the health professionals in our communities in need.

 To date, the UHP has graduated over 7,000 health professionals.
 While we are proud of what has been accomplished, we recognize that we cannot remain static.
 We must continue to improve quality of service, find innovative ways to better engage and support our students by recognizing the cutting edge technology, innovations and adapting to the changing environments.

 What’s next for us?
 As we look forward, we are ready to lead the way toward even greater progress.
 In the past year, the program has been undergoing a self-examination that presents a landscape anchored with the opportunity to re-structure and re-brand the UHP to better meet the changing environment in higher education, healthcare sector, and demographic, technological and political atmospheres.
-On the pages of this commemorative 40th-Anniversary progress report, we take a look back at our humble beginnings and provide a summary of what we offer today.